Chairman of the Board and Chief Executive Officer | Read more

 Chairman of the Board and Chief Executive Officer

-Since 1989, Stanley M. Bergman has been Chairman of the Board and CEO of Henry Schein, Inc., a Fortune 500® company and the world's largest provider of health care products and services to office-based dental and medical practitioners, with more than 21,000 Team Schein Members worldwide and operations or affiliates in 32 countries and territories.
+Since 1989, Stanley M. Bergman has been Chairman of the Board and CEO of Henry Schein, Inc., a Fortune 500® company and the world's largest provider of health care products and services to office-based dental and medical practitioners, with more than 25,000 Team Schein Members worldwide and operations or affiliates in 33 countries and territories.
 Henry Schein is a member of the S&P 500® index.
-In 2020, the Company's sales reached $10.1 billion.
-Henry Schein has been a Fortune World's Most Admired Company for 20 consecutive years.
+In 2023, the Company's sales reached $12.3 billion.
+Henry Schein has earned a top score on the Human Rights Campaign Foundation’s Corporate Equality Index since 2015.

 Mr. Bergman serves as a board member or advisor for numerous institutions including New York University College of Dentistry; the University of Pennsylvania School of Dental Medicine; Hebrew University; Tel Aviv University; the University of the Witwatersrand Fund; The World Economic Forum’s Health Care Governors; the Business Council for International Understanding; the Japan Society; and the Metropolitan Opera.
 Mr. Bergman is an honorary member of the American Dental Association and the Alpha Omega International Dental Society.
 Mr. Bergman is a recipient of the Ellis Island Medal of Honor; the CR Magazine Corporate Responsibility Lifetime Achievement Award; the 2017 CEO of the Year award by Chief Executive Magazine; Honorary Doctorates from The University of the Witwatersrand, Western University of Health Sciences, Hofstra University, A.T.
 Still University’s Arizona School of Dentistry and Oral Health, Case Western Reserve University and Farmingdale State College (SUNY), and The Hebrew University of Jerusalem; and Honorary Fellowship from King’s College London - Dental Institute and the International College of Dentists.

 Stan and Dr. Marion Bergman and their family are active supporters of organizations fostering the arts, higher education, cultural diversity and grassroots health care and sustainable entrepreneurial economic development initiatives in the United States, Africa and other developing regions of the world.

 Mr. Bergman is a graduate of The University of the Witwatersrand in South Africa, and is a South African Chartered Accountant and a NYS Certified Public Accountant (CPA).
 To read Mr. Bergman’s articles on LinkedIn, please click here.